Actress and cartoonist; illustrated Ally Sloper (1867), a lowlife Englishman, written by her husband Charles Ross.

 Creator of the series Anna et Froga (2007), about a girl and her animal friends, and a large number of other volumes, mostly aimed at children.

-Known for her comic blog Ma vie est tout à fait fascinante and for her albums about Joséphine (2008), a thirty-year-old single woman; has illustrated albums written by Boulet and Joann Sfar.
+Known for her comic blog Ma vie est tout à fait fascinante and for her albums about Joséphine (2008), a thirty-year-old single woman; created wonderful bios of unconventional women in Culottées/Brazen; has illustrated albums written by Boulet and Joann Sfar.

 Created webcomic Tu mourras moins bête (2008) and several other albums; Wikipedia says she is known for popular science comics.